meuter/dotfiles/README.md

 1. Because I can 🤓.
 2. Because I often work remotely on servers where I do not have root access.
    And this package manager is a way to gain back control.
+3. Because I always get the exact version I want regardless of the underlying distribution / package manager.
+4. Because I can restart from scratch by removing `~/.local` and `~/.config` and rerun one command in mimutes.

 # Installation